 Management by walking around gets you closer to your team.
 You’re more likely to keep up with what’s happening and less likely to be surprised.

-Management by walking around is about building relationships and building trust.
+Moreover, management by walking around is about building relationships and building trust.
 Therefore, make the effort and make this part of your daily habit.

 Have Your Say